Proverbs 19:16 “He who keeps the commandment keeps his soul, But he who is careless of his ways will die.”

 God the Father is regarded as the first person of the Trinity.
 The Son is regarded as the second person of the Trinity and the Spirit as the third.
 The revelation of God to mankind is and was distinctly defined as One God.
 The three persons of God is what forms the Godhead as revealed through Moses, the prophets, and apostles.
 The Son is none other than Jesus Christ.

-After completing his monumental work Summa Theologica (a compendium of theological teachings in the Catholic church, Thomas Aquinas concluded that he had not yet begun to understand ‘God the Father’.
+After completing his monumental work called the Summa Theologica (a compendium of theological teachings in the Catholic church, Thomas Aquinas concluded that he had not yet begun to understand ‘God the Father’.

 Romans 11:33 “Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and His ways past finding out!”